SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

    The underlying instance remains the same; it is simply treated and accessed as an instance of the type to which it has been cast.

+..
+TODO: This example should be followed by the same example written with switch, to introduce type casting in a pattern matching context and to set up the crazy Any example at the end of the chapter.

 .. _TypeCasting_TypeCastingForAnyAndAnyObject:

 Type Casting for Any and AnyObject